 Avoid excess inventory as much as possible by knowing which items have low inventory turnover.
 Carrying excess inventory on hand can be costly, both in terms of storage fees and potentially holding onto unsold items.
 To avoid this, monitor product trends and stock accordingly.

 On the other hand, low inventory by not stocking enough of the right items can cost you customers if they find they can’t purchase the product they want when they need it.
 Be sure to keep an eye on which products that have higher inventory turnover and adjust your stock levels accordingly.

 Make sure all of your product information is up-to-date, including prices and descriptions, as incorrect data will lead to customer dissatisfaction and possible returns or refunds.

-With proper inventory management, Amazon sellers can improve their efficiency and better serve their customers’ needs.
+With proper inventory management and understanding your inventory turnover ratio, Amazon sellers can achieve optimal inventory, improve their efficiency and better serve their customers’ needs.
 By monitoring trends closely, stocking the right amount of products, and ensuring accuracy in all data points, sellers can make sure that their operations run smoothly and their customers have a great experience every time.